Welcome to the Student Services Department

 Please click below to view the CHS profile sheet.

-Please click below to view the CHS Curriculum Guides for the 2020-2021 school years.
+Please click HERE to view the CHS Curriculum Guides.

 The objective of every student should be to earn a high school diploma.
 Before receiving a diploma, a student must successfully complete all graduation requirements as specified by the Central Community Unit School District 301 Board of Education, the Illinois State Board of Education, and the School Code of Illinois.
 Students receive a half credit for each class in which they receive a passing grade for the semester, except as indicated in this guide.
 A total of 23.5 credits are required for graduation from Central High School.
 A student could graduate with as much as 29 credits.
 This total may be adjusted down if a student transfers to Central High School from another school that offered less opportunities to earn credits.
 Graduation credits must include the following: